Train the Trainers: Reducing impacts from harmful algal blooms in livestock water sources in South Carolina

 Surveys were conducted during the training to evaluate agents' level of knowledge (LOK) regarding Harmful Algal Blooms (HABs) and to assess the effectiveness of the in-person training.
 The training was conducted as a one-day, 5-hour event, covering topics such as the causes, consequences, prevention techniques, and management techniques of HABs.
 Additionally, various resources developed as part of the project were shared with the participants during the training.

 The attendees were provided with a reference manual titled 'Harmful Algal Blooms: Prevention, Response, and Avoidance Manual' which covered various aspects of HABs.
+They were also supplied with "CyanoScope Quick Guide: Cyanobacteria Observation and Identification Handbook".
 Additionally, at the conclusion of the training, the attendees were awarded a 'Certificate of Attendance'.
-As part of the program, a pocket field guide for identifying HABs in South Carolina has been developed.
-This field guide will be distributed to agents and participants during the field training in the fall and spring.
+As part of the program, a pocket field guide for identifying HABs in South Carolina has been developed and distributed.

 Education & Outreach Initiatives